Ethan-JZ/Grid-world-Q-learning/README.md

 # Implement Q-learning on a 2D grid world

 This project is to use Q-learning to let the agent, a red square 🟥, find its target in a simple 2D maze.
 The black square ⬛️ is an obstacle, which will terminate the movement of the agent once it hits there.
-The yellow square 🟨 is the target that the agent is trying to search in this 2D maze.
+The blue square 🟦 is the target that the agent is trying to search in this 2D maze.

 ## Environment Setting
 The environment is in a $4 \times 4$ grid world.
 The red square agent 🟥 moves in 4 actions: `up`, `down`, `right` and `left`.
 If the agent hits the black square obstacle ⬛️, a penalty `reward = -1` will be applied.
-If the agent hits the target square 🟨, a `reward = 1` will be applied.
+If the agent hits the target square 🟦, a `reward = 1` will be applied.
 Otherwise, the agent get `reward = 0`.
 If the agent hit the boundary, it will stays at the current state.

 ![Environment setting](img/env.png)